Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 "Oops Paint" is what the home improvement stores call the paints that were tinted incorrectly and the original purchaser was unhappy with the color.
 You can generally get a gallon for anywhere from $3-5.
 Check in the clearance area or ask at the paint counter.

 If you have a large room and will need more than one gallon, find the same type of paint and finish in a similar color and mix the two together for a consistent color on the walls.

 By Diane from Wonder Lake, IL

 This is a guide about buying mistake ("oops") paint.
 One way to save money on paint, if you are flexible on the color, it to buy the paint mistakes at your local home improvement store.
-Those mixing errors can be good for your pocketbook.

 When going to repaint a room, go to the oops pile at most home improvement stores.
 These are paints that were mixed but didn't sell.
 You can get these for cheaper prices.

 I find that if you choose mis-tinted paint occasionally (paint that was tinted for someone else sold for much less) for working on accents in special areas of rooms and are discriminating in what you choose, you will save lots of money and find someone else's mis-tinted color is your special color.